Julian Wiemar

 Yentel Caers has reached the top - once again.
 With his victory on Fuerteventura and a strong second place on Sylt, the Belgian has won his third freestyle world title.
 But anyone who thinks the 30-year-old is sitting back now is very much mistaken.
 In conversation, Yentel is focussed but also reflective: about the pressure of competition, wild heats with young star Lennart Neubauer, getting older in professional sport - and the pure joy of windsurfing.
 Between triple moves, intensive training sessions on Lake Como and the upcoming trip to Brazil, one thing in particular sticks in his mind: Yentel loves what he does and wants to keep up the freestyle spirit and his life as a pro for as long as possible.

 Yes, I really wanted to win Fuerte because it's THE pure freestyle event of the year, where everyone is at the start and everyone is particularly hungry.
 After I won there, everything went really well and I was in the flow.
-Thanks to Lennart's little slip-up (6th place on Fuerte), the title was already within my grasp.
-He is definitely the young star to beat at the moment.
+Due to Lennarts little slip-up (6th place on Fuerte), the title was already within my grasp.
+He is definitely the young gun to beat at the moment.

 I can perform quite well under pressure, which helps me to work even harder.
 I had a good summer in my second home on Lake Como and was on the water a lot.
 The more time you spend on the water, the better prepared you are for all conditions.

 In the final against Lennart, I had already secured the title after winning against Steven (van Broeckhoven).
-So I had the most pressure beforehand, in the quarter and semi-finals.
+So I had the most pressure before, in the quarter and semi-finals.
 I was very focussed and put in solid heats.
 I'm very happy with that.
 The final was the icing on the cake of the day.
-Lennart delivered an incredible performance - that was an insane heat.
+Lennart delivered an incredible performance - it was an insane heat.

 The title was already within my grasp after Fuerte.

 I also tried one, but I didn't really have the right run for it.
 But the conditions were actually quite good for it.
 I think if I really focussed on it, I could do it here too.
 But it didn't work out in the final.
-But I know that Lennart and I have the move well under control by now, for example when we surf the flat water lagoon on Fuerte.
+But I know that Lennart and I have the move kind of on lock by now, for example when we sail the flat water lagoon on Fuerte.
 It's really cool to see that he's now managed it here in the heat.

-I feel like I'm at my peak in recent years.
-There is certainly pressure from the younger drivers.
+I feel like I'm at the peak of my career at the moment.
+There is certainly pressure from the younger riders.
 But I actually like this pressure.
 Because I like the kind of extreme freestyle and pushing for the double and triple, and even more radical.
 And I think I set the bar pretty high for the youngsters.
 And maybe that's one reason why Lennart, for example, is pushing so hard now.
 Just like I did back then because of riders like Steven or Kiri (Thode).
-They put the pressure on, they were already double jumping everything when I was still working on the single manoeuvres.
+They put the pressure on, they were already doing everything double when I was still working on single manoeuvres.
 Then at some point I was able to raise the level and now I'm pushing the next generation to do even more.
 So it's like a rolling thing that makes our freestyle scene grow.
 It makes it more extreme, crazier.
-Who knows what the young Japanese will do in the future.
+Who knows what the young Japanese crew will do in the future.
 But I know that under certain conditions I still have an advantage over the younger generation in certain things.

-It's really cool to see that Lennart knocked out the triple Culo here in the heat.
+It's really cool to see that Lennart pulled off the triple Culo here in the heat.
 That's definitely a step forward.

 To be honest, I should knock on wood.
 Because I hardly ever have pain with anything.
 It's not like I don't have a bit of sore muscles from time to time.
 But luckily I never really have any problems with anything.
-I do a lot of endurance training and I surf a lot.
-I've always surfed a lot - my body is pretty strong.
-So again, I'll knock on wood.
+I do a lot of endurance training and I sail a lot.
+I've always sailed a lot - my body is pretty strong.
+So again, I'll knock on wood here.

-Yes, even if we do, for example, shifty shakas or similar - the wave guys land nice and soft nose first or on the tail on most jumps - we often land flat on our front feet, with a lot of weight on the base plate.
+Yes, even if we do, for example, shifty shakas or similar - the wave guys land nice and soft nose first or on the tail on most jumps - we often land flat on our front feet, with a lot of weight on the base.
 The impact is hard.
 You have to be able to deal with impacts.
 In the past, things were perhaps a bit more elegant, more flexible.
-Now you need more explosiveness and rigidity to really absorb the impact.
-So you don't tear up your shoulders or your knees or whatever.
-It's definitely become more extreme and you have to be fitter.
+Now you need more explosiveness and stiffness to really absorb those impacts, so you don't tear up your shoulders or your knees or whatever.
+It's definitely become more extreme and you have to be fit.

-The impact is hard.
+The impacts are hard.
 You have to be able to deal with impacts.

 Let's say that when I train, I do about an hour of concentrated, proper training.
-But then I often do another hour afterwards, just doing individual, fat moves here and there.
+But then I often do another hour afterwards, just doing bigger moves here and there.
 Not so many combinations.
 So the intensity goes down a bit, but I'm just too addicted to windsurfing to stop.
 The first hour is the sweet spot of training, even just 45 minutes, I would say.
-And after that, I just ride for fun and do the moves that come up.
+And after that, I just keep sailing for pure fun.

 Of course, as long as I can keep pushing and maintain this level, I will try.